gitlabhq/gitlabhq/doc/gitlab-geo/database_source.md

     ```
     sudo -i
     ```

-1. Set up PostgreSQL TLS verification on the secondary If you configured the PostgreSQL to accept TLS connections in [Step 1][#step-1-configure-the-primary-server], then you need to provide a list of "known-good" certificates to the secondary.
-It uses this list to keep the connection secure against an active "man-in-the-middle" attack.

-    If you reused your existing certificates on the primary, you can use the list of valid root certificates provided with your distribution.
-For Debian/Ubuntu, they can be found in `/etc/ssl/certs/ca-certificates.crt`:

-    ```bash
-    mkdir -p ~postgres/.postgresql
-    ln -s /etc/ssl/certs/ca-certificates.crt ~postgres/.postgresql/root.crt
-    ```

-    If you generated a self-signed certificate, that won't work.
-Copy the generated `server.crt` file onto the secondary server from the primary, then install it in the right place:

-    ```bash
-    install -o postgres -g postgres -m 0400 -T server.crt ~postgres/.postgresql/root.crt
-    ```

-    PostgreSQL will now only recognize that exact certificate when verifying TLS connections.

 1. Save the snippet below in a file, let's say `/tmp/replica.sh`.
 Modify the embedded paths if necessary: